 Oysters are also a great source of omega 3 fatty acids, which function similarly to zinc by constraining the entire immune system.
 Furthermore, they’re in the well absorbed EPA/DHA form and there are nearly no omega 6s to counteract their benefits.

 Oysters also contain a small amount of vitamin A – 6% of the daily allowance.
-However, this is a clear underestimate compared to say, a carrot, because the vitamin A is in retinol form, which is easier utilised by humans then the plant form, beta-carotene.
+However, this is a clear underestimate compared to say, carrots, because the vitamin A is in retinol form, which is easier utilised by humans then the plant form, beta-carotene.
 Additionally, the massive zinc content of oysters will amplify the benefits from vitamin A massively by increasing retinol binding protein levels, hence making oysters an excellent food for vitamin A.

 Watch out for raw oysters!